 Dental School Admissions

 Students should contact individual dental schools for specific prerequisite information.
 The Commission on Dental Accreditation (CODA) maintains a list of accredited dental education programs in the U.S. You can search on CODA's website for accredited dental education programs/dental schools.
-Required courses generally include:
+Required hours and courses will not apply to all dental schools/dental programs, but generally include:

 - 8 hours Biology with lab